McDermott Law, LLC

-Shawn McDermott and the staff of McDermott Law, LLC, have extensive experience in handling denied short-term disability claims and long-term disability claims, including assistance in submitting the applications for those benefits, internal appeals and litigation, if it becomes necessary.
-We have handled thousands of these claims.
+Shawn McDermott and Our expert lawyers team at McDermott Law, LLC have extensive experience in handling denied short-term disability claims and long-term disability claims, including assistance in submitting the applications for those benefits, internal appeals, and litigation, if it becomes necessary.
+As a skilled Denver disability lawyer, we have handled thousands of these claims.
 Few attorneys, if any, in Colorado have handled as many disability insurance claims as we have.
 Such claims may arise from the purchase of an individual disability policy or, as is more often the case, the short-term disability and long-term disability coverage is provided as an employee benefit from your employer.
-Our attorneys represent clients in matters of individual disability claims, ERISA disability claims and Colorado PERA short-term disability and disability retirement claims.
+Our attorneys represent clients in matters of individual disability claims, ERISA disability claims, and Colorado PERA short-term disability and disability retirement claims.

 This overview of disability insurance is designed to give you an introduction to eligibility and other aspects of disability coverage in Colorado.
 If you believe you have a case related to short-term disability (STD) or long-term disability (LTD) insurance, nothing can replace the personalized advice of an experienced lawyer